-The CAS recognizes the exam waivers granted by the Canadian Institute of Actuaries University Accreditation Program for CAS Exams 2 and 3F, and CAS Exam 4 (see below).
+The CAS recognizes the exam waivers granted by the Canadian Institute of Actuaries University Accreditation Program for CAS Exams 2 and 3F, and under previous education structures for CAS Exam 4 (see below).
 The CAS will only grant waivers for CIA UAP exam credits that were awarded based on work at universities in Canada.
 The list of candidates granted waivers by the CIA is provided to the CAS following the end of a semester.
 The CAS automatically updates its records.
 No further action is required of candidates.